The Hoad Monument (Sir John Barrow Memorial)

 What's in a name?
 Sometimes, not a lot!
 The Hoad Monument, as it is popularly known, ought more properly to be called the Sir John Barrow Monument.
 This highly visible memorial - which looks like a huge lighthouse - stands on the summit of Hoad Hill, overlooking the town of Ulverston, and is easily seen for miles around.

-Barrow died in 1848, and is buried in London.
+Barrow died in 1848 and is buried in London.
 Ulverston wanted a monument to their most famous son, and the result is the striking structure atop Hoad Hill.
+Sir John is known to have enjoyed visiting the Hill during his childhood.

-The likeness to a lighthouse is intentional; the monument was built to look like the Eddystone Lighthouse.
-There is a staircase of 112 steps up the inside of the monument, leading to lantern chamber, giving wonderful views over Morecambe Bay.
+The likeness to a lighthouse is intentional; the monument was built to look like the Eddystone Lighthouse in Devon.
+There is a staircase of 112 steps up the inside of the monument, leading to a lantern chamber, giving wonderful views over Morecambe Bay.
 The total height of the monument is exactly 100 feet, though it looks much higher due to the height of Hoad Hill.

 The stairs up the monument have had to be closed due to safety concerns, but as of this writing, plans are underway to refurbish the monument and open the stairs to visitors once more.
-You can easily view the monument from outside owever - indeed, it is hard not to view it, so easily can it be seen for miles around the town!
+You can easily view the monument from the outside, however - indeed, it is hard not to view it, so easily can it be seen for miles around the town!

 About Hoad Monument